 All salaried employees may use up to seven (7) days of sick leave for personal necessity leave per year.
 Employees may use up to five (5) days of personal necessity for personal business with prior approval.
-Uses of personal necessity leave may include, but are not limited to, death or serious illness of a member of the employee's immediate family (this is in addition to Bereavement Leave), an accident involving the employee's person or property, or the person or property of an immediate family member, adoption of a child, the birth of child making it necessary for an employee who is the father parent of the child to be absent from his position during work hours.
+Uses of personal necessity leave may include, but are not limited to, death or serious illness of a member of the employee's immediate family (this is in addition to Bereavement Leave), an accident involving the employee's person or property, or the person or property of an immediate family member, adoption of a child, the birth of child making it necessary for an employee who is the father-parent of the child to be absent from his position during work hours.
 Final approval of Personal Necessity and/or Personal Businessleave Leave leave shall be determined by the Executive Director.
-Employees must request personal necessity and personal business leave are part of sick leave, do not accrue year to year, and are not paid out upon separation from employment.
+Employees must request personal necessity-leave at least one (1) week in advance unless an emergency situation occurs.
+Personal necessity and personal business leave are part of sick leave, do not accrue year to year, and are not paid out upon separation from employment.